 By Fax - You can fax the completed Form SS-4, Application for Employer Identification Number (PDF) to the appropriate fax number (see "Where to File Your Taxes" (for Form SS-4)) for processing.
 You can receive your EIN by fax generally within 4 business days.
 You can apply by fax 24 hours a day, 7 days a week.

-By Mail - You can mail the completed Form SS-4 to the IRS service center address listed on the Form SS-4 Instructions (PDF) or see "Where to File Your Taxes" (for Form SS-4).
+By Mail - You can mail the completed Form SS-4 to the IRS service center address listed on the Instructions for Form SS-4 (PDF) or see "Where to File Your Taxes" (for Form SS-4).
 Ensure that the Form SS-4 contains all of the required information.
 Mail Form SS-4 at least 4 to 5 weeks before you need your EIN to file a return or make a deposit.
 You will receive your EIN in the mail in approximately 4 weeks.

 International EIN Applicants